YelenaMerzlyakova/Guerilla/README.md

 The Sass directory contains all the scss-files, referring to the sections, icons etc...
 So if you are not sure where something is, just checkout you html code and look up the reference.

-All the colors can be found in the libs/_vars for a good overview, just make sure you double check the var names and you'll be able to change the colorscheme of the entire page.
+All the colors can be found in the libs/_vars map/file for a good overview, just make sure you double check the var names and you'll be able to change the colorscheme of the entire page.
+You can look up the variable by checking out the typography.scss.